madcodemonkey/CsvConverter/docs/ClassToCsv/Examples/Simple1.md

 Notes
 - The columns are sorted in alphabetical order by default
 - To control how columns are output using the [CsvConveter(ColumnIndex=0)] attribute.
-The column indexes are ZERO based.
+The column indexes are ONE based.
 - This example code can be found in [Github](https://github.com/madcodemonkey/CsvConverter/tree/master/src/CsvConverter.SimpleExample1)